Force History – Overview

 In recent years, changes in defence policy and improvements in legislation governing the use of reservists have led to the RAuxAF becoming a more integrated and more important part of the RAF.
 In 2003 the RAuxAF undertook successfully its first large-scale mobilisation for over 50 years.
 More than 900 people, over 70% of its trained strength were called into full-time service and deployed to many locations overseas and in the UK.
 Elements of the Force have been mobilised continuously ever since, providing support to RAF operations across the whole spectrum of its capabilities.
 The contribution made by the RAuxAF to operations was recognised at the highest levels by the presentation of a new Sovereign’s Colour for the RAuxAF by Her Majesty The Queen at RAF Marham in July 2010.

-Lord Trenchard’s vision for a part-time volunteer air force has been amply vindicated by its achievements over the past 86 years.
+Lord Trenchard’s vision for a part-time volunteer air force has been amply vindicated by its many peacetime and wartime achievements throughout its long history.
 The professional skill, enthusiasm and esprit-de-corps of his young men of the twenties and thirties are equally matched by the men and women who constitute the RAuxAF of today.